misiektoja/spotify_monitor/README.md

 spotify_monitor <spotify_user_uri_id> -u "your_sp_dc_cookie_value"
 ```

 This manual command-line fallback can expose the cookie through shell history or process listings.
-Browser import into a dotenv file is recommended instead.
+Use browser import locally or hidden `--set-sp-dc` entry in a container instead.

 **Optional:** If you have working legacy OAuth app credentials and want the tool to try the Web API first you can use the `-r` flag: